Generalizations of Fano's Inequality for Conditional Information Measures via Majorization Theory: Special Cases: Fano-Type Inequalities on Shannon's and R e nyi's Information Measures

-In this subsection, we specialize Theorems~\ref{th:main_list} and~\ref{th:main_finite} to Fano-type inequalities involving Shannon's and R\'{e}nyi's information measures.
-We recover several known results such as those in \cite{fano_1952, ho_verdu_2010, sakai_iwata_isit2017, sason_verdu_2017} along the way.
+In this section, we specialize our Fano-type inequalities stated in Theorems~\ref{th:main_list}--\ref{th:main_M} from general conditional information measures $\mathsf{H}_{\phi}(X \mid Y)$ to Shannon's and R\'{e}nyi's information measures.
+We then recover several known results such as those in \cite{fano_1952, erokhin_1958, ho_verdu_2010, sakai_iwata_isit2017, sason_verdu_2017} along the way.